 Tangible fixed assets are stated at cost less accumulated depreciation.
-The cost of tangible fixed asset comprises all of the Bank's purchase price plus any directly attributable costs of bringing the asset to working conditions for its intended use.
+The cost of tangible fixed asset comprises all its purchase price of the Bank and its subsidiaries plus any directly attributable costs of bringing the asset to working conditions for its intended use.

-Costs related to additions and improvements are capitalized and expenditures for maintenance and repairs are charged to the separate income statement when incurred.
-When assets are sold or disposed of, their cost and accumulated depreciation are written off from the separate statement of financial position and any gains or losses resulting from their disposals are recorded in the separate income statement.
+Costs related to additions and improvements are capitalized and expenditures for maintenance and repairs are charged to the consolidated income statement when incurred.
+When assets are sold or disposed of, their cost and accumulated depreciation are written off from the consolidated statement of financial position and any gains or losses resulting from their disposals are recorded in the consolidated income statement.